tucats/gopackages/compiler/README.md

 Where the "x" is the name of an ignored value.

-## function
+## func
-The `function` statement defines a function.
+The `func` statement defines a function.
 This must have a name which is a valid symbol, followed by an argument list.
 The argument list is a list of names which become local variables in the running function, containing the arguments from the caller.
 After the